 #5 Dispose Papers

-I strongly recommend to use a shredder to protect your identity.
+I strongly recommend using a shredder to protect your identity.

 If you cannot tear them by hand like this, use a paper shredder.